NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 * `activate`: this will be called every time a controller gets active independent from the fact, if the controller is newly created or cached.

 * `mayStop`: will be called before a new routing occurs.
-In case the method return a String and not a null value, Nalu will display the String and abort the routing
+In case the method return a String and not a null value, Nalu will display the String and abort the routing.

 * `deactivate`: this will be called every time a controller gets deactive independent from the fact, if the controller is newly created or cached.